2025 Updates

 What is an operating budget?

-• Maintaining the roads, paths, and public transit systems that move people
+• Maintaining the roads and public transit that move people

 • Police, bylaws and fire rescue services to keep people safe

-• Attractions, leisure activities, parks and social programs that make Edmonton a great place to live, work and visit
+• Attractions, leisure activities, parks and social programs and leisure activities that make Edmonton a great place to live, work and visit

 What is a utility budget?